Nucleon-nucleon scattering up to next-to-leading order in manifestly Lorentz-invariant chiral effective field theory

 where the spin indices of the Dirac spinors are suppressed, and $\bm{p}~(\bm{p'})$ is the initial (final) relative three-momentum in the center-of-momentum system.
 Since we apply the standard Weinberg power counting to organize the NN potential up to NLO, the expansion of the nucleon energies should be up to $\mathcal{O}(p^4)$ at least,

 where $\omega_p$ is the energy of nucleon with the magnitude of momentum $p=|\bm{p}|$, $\omega_p:=\sqrt{p^2+m_N^2}$.
+In agreement to the conventional Weinberg power counting, the LO contribution of the contact interaction terms of the effective Lagrangian to the potential $V_C^{(0)}$, i.e., not suppressed by factors of $1/m_N$, is reduced to $(C_S+C_V)-(C_{AV}-2C_T)\bm{\sigma}_1\cdot \bm{\sigma}_2$.
+It is obtained by taking the first term $\sqrt{2m_N}$ on the right-hand side of Eq.~\eqref{Eq:DiracExpand}.
+This result is consistent with the non-relativistic contact term at LO.
+The potential $V_C^{(0)}$ also contains the NLO corrections, i.e. the momentum-dependent part as a function of $\bm{p}$ and $\bm{p}'$.
+This contribution can be obtained by keeping the second term in the righthand side of Eq.~\eqref{Eq:DiracExpand}.
 For simplicity, we include all higher orders for contact potential in Eq.~\eqref{Eq:LOcontact} by keeping the full form of Dirac spinors.

 The NN covariant Lagrangians at NLO with two derivatives acting on the nucleon fields have been studied in Refs.~\cite{Girlanda:2010ya,Xiao:2018jot,Filandri:2023qio}.
 Although the minimal set of operators at $\mathcal{O}(p^2)$ is not finally worked out, the non-relativistic reduction of those covariant Lagrangians is consistent with the conventional NN Lagrangians in the heavy-baryon scheme.
 Since we are working with the Weinberg power counting, the NLO correction of the contact interaction terms from the second order NN covariant Lagrangian is the same as its non-relativistic counterpart after expanding the nucleon energies as $\sqrt{\omega_p+m_N} = \sqrt{2m_N} + \mathcal{O}(p^2)$.
 Thus, the NLO contact interaction potential is written as